nokia/ntt/README.md

 * `<command>`: The command you want to execute, sub-commands are possible.
 * `<sources>...`: The test suite sources.
 This might be a list of .ttcn3 files or the test suite root directory.
-If your test suite requires additional adapters, the test suite root directory must contain a manifest file.
+If your test suite requires additional adapters, the test suite root directory must contain a manifest file (see below).
-* `<-->`: This marker is required to separate the sources list from the remaining arguments.
+* `--`: This marker is required to separate the sources list from the remaining arguments.
 * `<args>...`: Remaining arguments.